Regional-Modeling-LATMOS-IGE/WRF-infra/compile/compile_WRF.md

  - `executable`: the name of the WRF executable to compile (note that the main WRF model executable is called `em_real`).

- - `wrfoptions`: a comma-separated list of options to pass to WRF's configure script.
+ - `components`: a comma-separated list of extra WRF components to compile.
 These are used, for example, to (de)activate the compilation of WRF-Chem.
-See the file `configure` in the WRF repository for a list of available options.
-Only the options whose names do not start with a dash are supported.
+See the file `configure` in the WRF repository for a list of available components.

  - `patches`: the path to the directory containing patches.
 For example, if you want to patch the file `chem/chem_driver.F` before compilation, create a directory containing the patch (eg. `~/my-patches/chem/chem_driver.F.patch`), and use this option as `--patches=~/my-patches`.
 This option has no default value.